 2. Performance: eCommerce websites tend to be heavy and it needs to have optimized performance.

 3. Security: As the business is dealing with payments and heavy user data, it needs to be very secure.
 Customers

 are very conscious of this part especially with online fraud being a threat.

 4. Technology Choice: Using the right technology platform for eCommerce development whether it is Prestashop, Joomla, Magento, YII, Ruby on Rails or custom eCommerce development.

-5. Analytic: Implementing analytic as well as advanced techniques like A/B testing will provide your business with the in-depth idea of the trends of user flow to the website.
-It will help you analyze and understand the strong as well as weak areas of your eCommerce site.
+5. Analytics: Implementing analytics as well as advanced techniques like A/B testing will provide your business with the in-depth idea of the trends of user flow to the website.
+It will help you analyze and understand strong as well as weak areas of your eCommerce site.
 Based on the same optimization of business strategy can be implemented.

 Jeegnasa Mudsa is Executive Director at CMARIX Technolabs Pvt.
 Ltd. a leading eCommerce development company with 15+ years experience.
 A blend of true Engineer and…